06 Jan, 2021 Bicultural or multi-cultural? (Defining some vocabulary – and why it’s important)

 - We are able to adapt our approaches accordingly – without discomfort, and without impatience or annoyance.

-The point is, one culture doesn’t dominate.
+The point of being ‘bicultural’ is that one culture doesn’t have to dominate.
 Both are possible – and we fluidly transition between them when relating to different people, and in different places, because we’re accustomed to them – because that’s who we are.

 It’s like a marriage.
 Two do become one – just like the pastor says in the wedding.
 But they also still remain as two separate and distinct people!
 This is why marriages take work!

 And the conclusion of the matter?
 Yes, two becoming one does take grace, love and effort.
-But if it is what we have agreed to do under God, then it is what we have agreed to do!
+But if it is the dynamic we agreed to do under God, then it is what we agreed to!

 And why is all this ‘vocab’ important?